 pressed roasted veg sandwiches

-Sometimes, if I’m having a long week or in need of a change of scenery, I’ll spend a few brief minutes before work making a nice breakfast or walking to a cafe to sit down for a little while.
-Or meandering through a park, with a book in case I spy a bench worthy of resting on.
+Sometimes, if I’m having a long week or in need of a change of scenery, I’ll spend a few brief minutes before work making a nice breakfast or walking to a cafe to sit down for a little while or walking through a park.

 Last friday I did just that.
 The park bordered a patch of unmaintained forest and it was early enough that I shared it with only a handful of dog-walkers and some landscapers tidying up the gardens.
 The trail began with a gravel corridor lined by elegantly tall trees and at the end, lake Ontario could be seen through a pocket in the greenery.
 A pair of squirrels darted past, chasing one another.
 Friends, siblings, or maybe mates playing tag through the trees.
 Was their dance a way of seeking approval?
 Were they communicating in some way, sizing each other up?
 I want to believe that they live a more carefree existence than our overcomplicated ones, free of concerns and self-awareness.

 “There’s always a sunrise and always a sunset and it’s up to you to choose to be there for it,’ said my mother.
 'Put yourself in the way of beauty.” -Cheryl Strayed